citrix/workspace-linux-oem-guide/docs/customize.md

 	* wfclient.ini
 2.	module.ini.
 Values in this file are used if they have not been set in All\_Regions.ini, the connection's .ica file, or wfclient.ini but they are not restricted by entries in All\_Regions.ini.

-If no value is found in any of these files, the default in the Citrix Receiver code is used.
+If no value is found in any of these files, the default in the Citrix Workspace app code is used.

 Note: There are exceptions to this order of precedence.
 For example, the code reads some values directly from wfclient.ini for security reasons, to ensure they are not set by a server.

 ## User Interface

-This topic guides you through the steps for customizing the Receiver user interface (UI) and Receiver connections.
+This topic guides you through the steps for customizing the Workspace app user interface (UI) and Workspace app connections.
 This might require you to modify configuration files, run command-line utilities with options that you specify, or develop plug-ins.

-In addition to the information presented here, consult the User experience topics in the Receiver for Linux section on the Product Documentation site.
+In addition to the information presented here, consult the User experience topics in the Workspace app for Linux section on the Product Documentation site.

-Citrix provides a set of graphics assets that you can use to modify the Citrix Receiver UI in this release.
+Citrix provides a set of graphics assets that you can use to modify the Citrix Workspace app UI in this release.
 To obtain these assets and a specification to help with the modifications, contact the Citrix Ready team.

-### Customize Citrix Receiver using storebrowse
+### Customize Citrix Workspace app using storebrowse

-You can customize Receiver by wrapping your own UI around the storebrowse command-line utility.
+You can customize Workspace app by wrapping your own UI around the storebrowse command-line utility.

 When used with Citrix StoreFront, storebrowse is equivalent to the deprecated pnabrowse utility. storebrowse takes options on the command line and returns results to its standard output, launches sessions, and so on.